 Rebecca learned classical ballet from the age of four, loving the grace and discipline it taught her, as well as the opportunity to dress up in fairytale costumes at the annual production.
 Hungry to experience other genres of dance, she joined Melbourne University’s Flare Dance Ensemble in 2007 and tried contemporary, jazz, house, Broadway, lyrical, and even break dancing.
 Most of all, the ballerina discovered a zeal for urban and hip-hop styles.
 Rebecca continues to grow and develop with Flare by joining the Company in 2012, and she attends as many production rehearsals and casual classes as she can fit in between working in marketing, travelling, and eating everything in sight.

 Emily started dancing at age seven when she first learnt to ‘kick-ball-change’ to 90s classics.
 It was then that the seed was planted and Emily went on to train in modern jazz, classical ballet, tap and contemporary.
 Throughout her school days, she performed and choreographed solo and group works for regular productions, participated in the Rock Eisteddfod Challenge and completed VCE dance.
 Emily discovered and joined FDC in 2013 and believes she is part of something quite special.
 She loves the culture, flexibility and opportunity that FDC provides to adult amateur dancers seeking to create and perform.
 Outside of FDC, Emily works in PR and communications for the research sector.
-She likes to travel whenever she can and enjoys skiing, pilates and yoga.
+She likes to travel whenever she can and loves skiing and yoga.

 Dayna began dancing at the age of 3, taking lessons in ballet and later jazz at the Little School of Dance.
 She carried this through until the age of 18, while also being involved in several school productions and junior productions with Eltham Little Theatre.
 In 2014 Dayna undertook full-time training at Dance Factory, completing a Certificate III in Dance Performance.
 A new member in 2016, Dayna has found involvement in the Flare Dance Company an enjoyable way to keep dance in her life while studying at university, and has appreciated being able to explore contemporary dance – a relatively new genre for her.